 The Wimberley WH-200 design has been around for decades and is popular with many photographers.
 The design is bland, but they are among the smoothest gimbals on the market, and their durability and general robustness have been proven over time.
 If you tend to beat up your camera equipment in harsh environments and don’t mind the sterile, industrial look, the WH-200 is one of the best options.

 Wimberley MH-100 MonoGimbal

-This product is something of an outlier in the gimbal guide, but I don’t think the guide would be complete unless I told you about it.
-The WH-100 MonoGimbal is designed primarily to act as a small gimbal for your monopod, although the base of the head itself is an Acra dovetail which means you could attach it to a regular ball head to give it some gimbal characteristics as well (see photo below).
+This product is an outlier in the gimbal guide, but I don’t think the guide would be complete without it.
+The WH-100 MonoGimbal is designed primarily to act as a small gimbal for your monopod.
+However, the base of the head is an Arca-compatible dovetail, which means you could attach it to a regular ball head to give it some gimbal characteristics (see photo below).

 The Wimberley Sidekick is an interesting design for someone who must carry both a ball head and a gimbal head.
 Instead of switching heads entirely, this handy gadget converts your existing ball head into a gimbal.
 To do this, your ball head must have a separate panning base lock knob and an Arca-Swiss compatible clamp.

 To install the Wimberley Sidekick, release the ball lock and flop the clamp into your drop notch, positioning it vertically, then tighten the ball as much as possible.
 Now clamp the Sidekick into the now vertical ball head clamp and loosen the ball head’s panning base lock knob to rotate the gimbal.